communitypoweredbydlot/community-website/content/en/OurStory.md

 <div>
 Still, many of the things we saw on our trips show the need to go further than just picking up others trash.
 There’s a great need for education, especially in the rural areas.

-In order to find solutions to these issues we founded Community, a non-profit organization focused on the environment.
+In order to find solutions to these issues we founded Asociatia Community, a non-profit organization focused on the environment.
 Our purpose is to create awareness around the impact of human lifestyle on nature and promoting means to improve the physical and mental health while living in harmony with the surroundings.

 <v-img lazy-src="https://picsum.photos/id/11/100/60" src="https://poweredbydlot.com/wp-content/uploads/2020/07/Dog-picking-up-trash-Community-powered-by-DLOT-scaled.jpg"></v-img>